That Girl Cooks Healthy

 • Add the onion, scallion and garlic then proceed to saute in the pan until soft and translucent.

 • Now add the chicken and begin to sear the chicken until the meat turns color/seal and is no longer pink.
-This is will take about 10 minutes or so (it's normal for the chicken to extract its own juices).
+This will take about 10 minutes or so (it's normal for the chicken to extract its own juices increase the heat to high to help evaporate the liquid and lock in that flavour).

 • Once seared, transfer the contents of the skillet to your crockpot.